The Ultimate Protein Mug Cake Guide: 30+ Grams of Protein in 60 Seconds

 Protein Mug Cake Troubleshooting Guide

-“Why is my protein mug cake so dry?”
-This question appears in every protein baking discussion, and the answer usually involves one of three culprits: overcooking, insufficient moisture, or using pure whey isolate without adjustments.
+“Why is my protein mug cake so dry?” is the most common question—and the cause usually falls into three categories: overcooking, not enough moisture, or using a very dry protein powder (like pure whey isolate) without adjustments.

 Solving Texture Problems

-- 1/4 cup Greek yogurt or cottage cheese
+• 1/4 cup Greek yogurt or cottage cheese (creamy protein + moisture)

 Protein Powder Selection Strategy